-Play ping pong in London with our guide to the best table tennis bars and outdoor tables in the capital.
+Play table tennis in London with our guide to the best ping pong bars and outdoor tables in the capital.
 What’s not to love about this metronomic sport that scientists have shown sharpens the mind, protects against brain degeneration and fosters good mental health?
 We’ve spent hundreds of hours letting loose our fair share of ferocious forehand spin, bewildering backhand slice and thoroughly uncouth backchat to friends, enemies and lovers.
 And now we want to share with you the best ping pong bars and outdoor table tennis tables in London so you can do the same.

 The best table tennis bars in London